 Thornton Cleveleys (UK), Hofheim (Germany) – On the Victrex stand at the Fakuma trade fair, the focus will be on striving to help customers reach the top of their game by differentiation and exploiting new market opportunities faster.
 Fundamental to this is Victrex’s continuous development as a provider of polyaryletherketone (PAEK)-based complete solutions that address market and application challenges.
 The acquisition of Kleiss Gears, a US specialist in thermoplastic gears, and the PAEK capacity expansion are just two recent examples of the company´s focus on extending capabilities to help accelerate product introductions in important markets of automotive, aerospace, electronics, energy and medical.

 At the Fakuma trade fair from 13th to 17th October 2015 in Friedrichshafen, Germany, Victrex will, in particular, be presenting solutions for the automotive industry, a focus segment for the company.
 Associated benefits include greater fuel efficiency and driving comfort, and an extended service life, all achieved through refinements such as a reduced moment of inertia, less complex parts, new design approaches, and greater functional integration.
 In addition, the VICTREX™ PAEK materials are produced economically on conventional thermoplastic machines with high-temperature capabilities.
-Importantly, this makes it possible to use the injection-moulding process to mass produce complex and elaborate high-performance components, without subsequent tempering or machining.
+Importantly, this makes it possible to use the injection-molding process to mass produce complex and elaborate high-performance components, without subsequent tempering or machining.

 Facilitating progress in industries with VICTREX PAEK-based solutions